 Photogrammetry Camera Setup

-This would allow us to measure the size of the turtle from the surface of the water, rather than rely on nesting turtles only for measurements.
+This piece of equipment would allow us to further our research on sea turtles of Perhentian by measuring the size of the turtle from the surface of the water, rather than rely on nesting turtles only for measurements.
 Therefore we could more accurately estimate growth rates and life stages.

 We are in need of rash vests branded with our logo, so tourists can observe our work.